diegopacheco/diegopacheco-architecture-library/src/introduction.md

 ## About the Author

 👨‍💻 Diego Pacheco Bio
 Diego Pacheco is a seasoned, experienced 🇧🇷 Brazilian software architect, author, speaker, technology mentor, and DevOps practitioner with more than 20 years of solid experience.
 I have been building teams and mentoring people for more than a decade, teaching soft skills and technology daily.
 Selling projects, hiring, building solutions, running coding dojos, long retrospectives, weekly 1:1s, design sessions, code reviews, and my favorite debate club: architects community of practices and development groups for more than a decade.
 Living, breathing, and practicing real Agile since 2005, coaching teams, and helping many companies discover better ways to work using Lean and Kanban, Agile principles, and methods like XP and DTA/TTA.
-I have led complex architecture teams and engineering teams at scale guided by SOA principles, using a variety of open-source languages like Java, Scala, Rust, Go, Python, Groovy, JavaScript, and TypeScript, cloud providers like AWS Cloud and Google GCP, amazing solutions like Akka, ActiveMQ, Netty, Tomcat, and Gatling, NoSQL databases like Cassandra, Redis, Elasticache Redis, Elasticsearch, Opensearch, RabbitMQ, libraries like Spring, Hibernate, and Spring Boot, and also the NetflixOSS Stack: Simian Army, RxJava, Karyon, Dynomite, Eureka, and Ribbon.
+I have led complex architecture teams and engineering teams at scale guided by SOA principles, using a variety of open-source languages like Java, Scala, Rust, Go, Python, Groovy, JavaScript, and TypeScript, cloud providers like AWS Cloud and Google GCP, amazing solutions like Akka, ActiveMQ, Netty, Tomcat, and Gatling, NoSQL databases like Cassandra, Redis, Elasticache Redis, Elasticsearch, OpenSearch, RabbitMQ, libraries like Spring, Hibernate, and Spring Boot, and also the NetflixOSS Stack: Simian Army, RxJava, Karyon, Dynomite, Eureka, and Ribbon.
 I have implemented complex security solutions at scale using AWS KMS, S3, Containers (ECS and EKS), Terraform, and Jenkins.
 Over a decade of experience as a consultant, coding, designing, and training people at big customers in Brazil, London, Barcelona, India, and the USA (Silicon Valley and Midwest).
-I have a passion for functional programming and distributed systems, NoSQL Databases, a mindset for Observability, and always learning new programming languages.
+I have a passion for functional programming and distributed systems, NoSQL Databases, a mindset for Observability, and am always learning new programming languages.

 🌱Currently: Working as a principal Software Architect with AWS public cloud, Kubernetes/EKS, performing complex cloud migrations, library migrations, server and persistence migrations, and security at scale with multi-level envelope encryption solutions using KMS and S3.
 While still hiring, teaching, mentoring, and growing engineers and architects.
 During my free time, I love playing with my daughter, playing guitar, gaming, coding POCs, and blogging.
 Active blogger at http://diego-pacheco.blogspot.com.br/